-As at June 30, 2019 the Company had a well capacity of approximately 130 MMcfd.
-Until well SS-12 began producing through the NNGI on Songo Songo Island in December 2018, capable of supplying up to 35 MMcfd, production had been limited to 97 MMcfd due to a combination of Songas Infrastructure capacity limitations and reservoir pressure decline.
-With the optimization of the refrigeration unit at the Songas Plant scheduled for completion in Q3 2019, alongside some planned works to de-couple and optimize flow lines for SS-10 and SS-11 wells, well production capability of 130 MMcfd can be sustained until the installation of compression, currently scheduled for completion by the end of 2021.
-This will provide the ability to expand the level of well production capability from 130 MMcfd to approximately 165 MMcfd achieved by continuing to increase gas produced through the NNGI.
+As at March 31, 2019 the Company had a well production capability of approximately 130 MMcfd.
+Until well SS-12 began producing through the NNGI on Songo Songo Island in December 2018, production had been limited to 97 MMcfd due to a combination of Songas Infrastructure capacity limitations and reservoir pressure decline.
+With the installation of the refrigeration unit at the Songas Plant scheduled for completion in Q2 2019, well production capability of 130 MMcfd can be sustained until the installation of compression, currently scheduled for completion by the end of 2021.
+This will provide the ability to expand the level of well production capability from 130 MMcfd to approximately 165 MMcfd by continuing to increase gas produced through the NNGI.